Published online Dec 7, 2020. doi: 10.3748/wjg.v26.i45.7222

 First decision: September 30, 2020

 Article in press: October 14, 2020

 Published online: December 7, 2020

-Ammonia is a normal constituent of body fluids and is treated mainly through the formation of urea in the liver.
+Ammonia is a normal constituent of body fluids and is found mainly through the formation of urea in the liver.
 Blood levels of ammonia must remain low as even slightly elevated concentrations (hyperammonemia) are toxic to the central nervous system.

 A total of 204 patients who met the inclusion criteria were enrolled in this study, including 155 NHH patients and 44 severe-NHH patients.
 The incidence of NHH and severe-NHH was 75.98% and 21.57%, respectively.
-Patients with severe-NHH exhibited a longer length of ICU stay and higher Acute Physiologic Assessment and Chronic Health Evaluation and Sequential Organ Failure Assessment scores compared to those with mild-NHH and non-NHH.
-Glasgow Coma Scale scores of patients with severe-NHH were lower than those of non-NHH patients.
+Patients with severe-NHH exhibited longer length of ICU stay and higher Acute Physiologic Assessment and Chronic Health Evaluation and Sequential Organ Failure Assessment scores compared to those with mild-NHH and non-NHH.
+Glasgow Coma Scale scores of patients with severe-NHH were than those of non-NHH patients.
 In addition, the mean and initial levels of ammonia in the blood might be helpful in predicting the prognosis of NHH.

 High blood ammonia level is frequent among NHH patients admitted to the ICU, which is related to the clinical characteristics of patients.
 Furthermore, the level of blood ammonia may be helpful for prognosis prediction.

 Core Tip: Ammonia is a normal constituent of body fluids, and the concentration of blood ammonia must remain low.
 Herein, a prospective and single-center study was conducted to investigate the relationship between the incidence of non-hepatic hyperammonemia and the prognosis of patients admitted to the intensive care unit.
 Furthermore, the level of blood ammonia may be helpful for prognosis prediction of critically ill patients.